 Arrive to resort via a short train ride from the hamlet of Tasch, which itself is a truly breathtaking experience as views of the Matterhorn are superb!
 As a winter resort with an enviable snow record, superb skiing, stunning luxury ski chalets and a nightlife scene to match.
 A ski holiday in Zermatt has pretty much everything you could ask for.

 Outside the luxury chalets there is an abundance of fine restaurants in town serving some of the finest dishes that the Swiss have to offer and equally great restaurants on the mountain.
 Zermatt certainly is a gastronomic delight!

 The Verbier nightlife needs little introduction.
-Verbier boasts an eclectic mix of après-ski bars such as the Farinet and Le Pub Mont Fort, as well as superb nightclubs like The Farm and Etoile Rouge.
+When it comes to apres in Swiss ski resorts, Verbier has to be up there with it’s eclectic mix of après-ski bars.
+These include the Farinet and Le Pub Mont Fort, as well as superb nightclubs like The Farm and Etoile Rouge.
 Verbier has always been a skier’s resort where the rich and famous go to party in understated style.